bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js209">209.
 Count Common Elements in Arrays</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program finds the number of common elements between two arrays.
-It compares the elements in both arrays and counts the occurrences of common elements.
+<p>This program finds the number of common elements between two arrays.
+It compares the
+elements in both arrays and counts the occurrences of common elements.</p>
 <pre>
 function countCommonElements(arrl, arr2) {
 const commonElements = arrl.filter(element => arr2.includes(element));